fedidcg/LightweightFedCM/README.md

 ## Understanding which relying parties to store credentials for

-If the user wants to link an IDP that did not already store a valid credential for that origin, the user will find themselves navigated to that `login_url`.
+If the user wants to link an IDP that did not already store a valid credential for that origin, the user will find themselves navigated to that `loginURL`.
 In this case, the IDP will want to evaluate the origin of the relying party and then construct and store a credential for that relying party if it so chooses.

 ```js
 for (let r in await IdentityCredential.pendingRequests()) {